medmatix/DataSciCalc/README.md

 It is growing in functionality as new operations are added, increasingly from the numpy library.
 Plans are to add a function graphing capability via mathplotlib.
 I hope you follow allong and comment freely.
 Afterall, this is first and formost part of my learning experience.

 I have tried to open my thinking process to view by including mind maps, doodles and UML models as I develop and grow this application.
-The screenshot for Version 1.0P is below.
+The screenshot for Version 1.25 is below.

+## Motivation

+There are lots of calculators.
+There are even GUI based analytics tools.
+But a Data Science tool with a calculator paradigm is at best rare.
+My practice with SciPy/numpy and Matplotlib is an opportunity to play with the paradigm for application of data science functionality.
+Thugh simple, it is not envisioned as a toy app.
+There are I think lots on opportunities for a quick pop-up solution in mono and bivaraiate situations.
+Lets see how it grows.
+Comments are encourages.
+Enjoy.

+## Realization:

+I have already practiced with Tkinter buidling a RPN Calculator, [SimpleCalc.]()